 The California Newborn Hearing Screening Program requires California hospitals to screen newborns for hearing loss before discharge.
-The program's goal is to identify infants with hearing loss before 3 months of age and subsequently link infants with hearing loss to intervention services by 6 months of age.
 The state also screens for hearing loss among school-aged children in public schools.

-As for hearing screening more generally, this service is covered as a preventive service among qualified health plans2 as an essential health benefit.
+As for hearing screening more generally, this service is covered as a preventive service among qualified health plans as an essential health benefit.